dotnet/orleans/Step-by-step-Tutorials/Actor-Identity.md

 var grain = GrainClient.GrainFactory.GetGrain<IExample>(0, "a string!");
 ```

-Notice we still have a primary key, which can still be either a GUID or a long.
-We can choose to ignore this by setting the primary key to zero, or we can combine the primary key and secondary key together as a joined key.

 To access the extended key in the grain, we can call an overload on the `GetPrimaryKey` method:

 ``` csharp